sphawley/weather-journal-app/README.md

 Recent posts are saved and viewable from the page.
 The temperature at the given zipcode is pulled from https://openweathermap.org

 This project is part of the Front End Developer course at Udacity

+The app is currently deployed on Heroku at https://weather-journal-app-1.herokuapp.com